diku-dk/lmdif/README.md

-This repository contains a [Futhark](https://futhark-lang.org) package for doing nonlinear least-squares fitting using the Levenberg-Marquardt-algorithm.
+This repository contains a [Futhark](https://futhark-lang.org) package for doing nonlinear least-squares fitting using the Levenberg-Marquardt algorithm.
 Its ancestry is somewhat convoluted: the code is partially based on a [LexiFi](https://www.lexifi.com/)-provided OCaml translation of [MPFIT](https://www.physics.wisc.edu/~craigm/idl/cmpfit.html), which